ruralant/portfolio/src/blog/development/react-usecallback-usememo.md

 loading='eager'
 />

+Memorization in React is a form of caching.
+The basic idea is that, once a piece of code runs, the output is going to me memorised and, if the same input is provided, the recalculation is avoided and the same outout will be instantly provided.
+React has a _size 1_ cache, this means that only the most recent input/output is stored.

+React has three APIs for memorization: `memo`, `useMemo` and `useCallback`.

 ### React Memo

-React `memo` is a high order component that wraps around a normal component and memorise the rendered output.
-Using `memo` will allow React to stop rendering a component if props have not changed.
+React `memo` is a high order component that wraps around a normal component and memorise the rendered output. `memo` will allow React to stop rendering a component if props have not changed.

+The following code is a good example why you would use `memo`.
+If the user clicks on the `+` button, the state of the component will change and that will trigger a re-render.
+This means that, also the child component (the `Todo` in this case), will re-render, even if it's content hasn't changed.

 ```jsx
 // index.js